Consistency of a range of penalised cost approaches for detecting multiple changepoints

 In this step, we prove a lemma that provides the upper bound of probability tail for the maxima of a series of Gaussian random variables, i.e., $\max_{\tau_1\in\bS_{\tau_1}}\{\eps_{(\tau_1)}\}$, $\max_{\tau_2\in\bS_{\tau_2}}\{\eps_{(\tau_2)}\}$ for given $\tau_1$, and $\max_{\tau_3\in\bS_{\tau_3}}\{\eps_{(\tau_3)}\}$ for given $\tau_1$ and $\tau_2$.

-We first introduce the following Lemma \ref{lemma.davies}, which is a direct adaptation from a result in \cite{davies1977hypothesis}. \begin{lemma} (Tail probability for the maximum of a Gaussian process) Let $\cG(t)$ be a Gaussian process indexed by $t\in [a,b]$, with expectation $0$ and covariance function $\e[\cG(t_1)\cG(t_2)]=\rho(t_1, t_2)$.
+We first introduce the following Lemma \ref{lemma.davies}, which is a direct adaptation from a result in \cite{davies1977hypothesis}. \begin{lemma} Let $\cG(t)$ be a Gaussian process indexed by $t\in [a,b]$, with expectation $0$ and covariance function $\e[\cG(t_1)\cG(t_2)]=\rho(t_1, t_2)$.
 Let Then for any $z>0$:

 where $\Phi(\cdot)$ denotes the cumulative distribution function of $\cN(0,1)$. \end{lemma}

 Based on Lemma \ref{lemma.davies}, we can prove the following useful lemmas.